-- Antone Davis is entering his second season as the Vol For Life Coordinator for the football team.
+- Antone Davis is entering his fourth season as the Vol For Life Coordinator for the football team.

 - A Tennessee football All-American and longtime NFL offensive tackle Antone Davis returned to Tennessee after more than two decades after he played with the Vols and earned the Jacobs Blocking Trophy in his senior season of 1990.